KAPSARC/KSA-Aviation-Energy-Efficiency-TimeSeries/README.md

  - The project identifies potential management practices that can improve fuel efficiency, reduce carbon emissions, and enhance sustainability within the aviation industry.

 ## How to use the Model
 This repository will not be updated but can be cloned and can serve new research in the field.
-For additional requirements, please contact andres.guzman@kapsarc.org.
+For additional requirements, please contact andres.guzman@kapsarc.org or juannicolas.gonzalez@kapsarc.org.

 ## How to setup the model the first time
 The model was developed using R and RStudio.
 Install RStudio: https://www.rstudio.com/products/rstudio/.
 Once R and Rstudio are operationals, opens RStudio, create a new project and sets up the working directory.
 Download the model from this repository on your local computer and save it inside the project folder.